 It must be understood that pain is not normal.
 Chronic pain has a reason, a physical cause, and is valid.
 Endometriosis awareness is crucial, both for the public and for the medical community so that this disease can be detected early and treated properly.

 In so many cases, awareness begins with a conversation outside of a doctor’s office or medical journal.
 At the forefront of the EFA’s outreach efforts is our originally designed “Do you have endometriosis?” poster series.
-In 2011, we launched the first ever awareness poster of its kind, “Killer cramps are not normal.”
-We are so grateful to Lucille Roberts for sharing our passion in spreading this message.
+In 2011, we launched the first-ever awareness poster of its kind, “Killer cramps are not normal.”
+We are so grateful to Lucille Roberts for sharing our passion for spreading this message.